idris-lang/Idris-dev/docs/parserLibrary/parser.rst

 Parser
 ======

 To run the parser we call ``parse``.
-This requires a Grammar and the output from the lexer (which is a list of tokens).
+This requires a grammar and the output from the lexer (which is a list of tokens).

 .. code-block:: idris